moliver28/research-handbook/content/handbook/engineering/infrastructure/test-platform/self-managed-platform-team/_index.md

       * Next steps :construction_worker:
       * Blockers :octagonal_sign: - Issues or unexpected work that blocked/affected progress.
 For example, customer escalations/on-call DRI
 * ASYNC Standup on Tuesdays and Thursdays - Reply to GeekBot questionaire on Slack.

+### GPT Pipeline Triage

+Self Managed Platform Team members who are currently on Pipeline DRI on call rotation will also monitor the [#qa-performance](https://gitlab.slack.com/archives/CH8J9EG49) slack channel.
+Open issues to be reviewed can be found in the [GPT pipeline triage board](https://gitlab.com/gitlab-org/quality/quality-engineering/team-tasks/-/boards/7686207?label_name[]=maintenance%3A%3Apipelines&label_name[]=team%3A%3ASelf-Managed%20Platform).

 ## Test Platform process across product sections